- Rob Zombie

 - Release Date

 At this point, if you’ve seen one Rob Zombie film, you’ve seen them all.
 Most of them take place in the 1970s and contain a soundtrack comprised of Southern rock.
-The camerawork looks grainy and shaky; he lights most sets with neon blues and reds; and the editing cuts away from the action, as though we’re not supposed to see what’s happening or to whom.
+His trailer park aesthetic employes camerawork that looks grainy and shaky; he lights most sets with neon blues and reds; and the editing cuts away from the action, as though we’re not supposed to see what’s happening or to whom.
 Sheri Moon Zombie, the director’s wife, usually leads his casts, and he parades her around in skimpy outfits alongside a procession of cult figures familiar to genre fans (Haig, Dee Wallace, Meg Foster, Ken Foree, etc.).
 As a writer, his dialogue is comprised of clichés abound, while even the most foul-mouthed of us grow tired of hearing his coarse overuse of the F-word and C-word.
-And he borrows endlessly from Tobe Hooper’s The Texas Chainsaw Massacre (1974), hence his obsession with masked psychos.
+And he borrows endlessly from Hooper’s The Texas Chainsaw Massacre (1974), hence his obsession with masked psychos.

 31 refers to Halloween 1976, the night on which the film’s events take place.
-Cramped in a sweaty RV, a band of low-grade performers and prostitutes drive to their next gig, shouting caustic-but-friendly insults and lewd remarks at one another.
+Cramped in a sweaty RV, a band of low-grade carnival performers drives to their next gig, shouting caustic-but-friendly insults and lewd remarks at one another.
 Late at night, they halt the RV at the sight of several scarecrows blocking their passage, only to be jumped by a band of goons.
 The few of the carnies to survive this initial attack awake to being shackled in an elaborate abandoned factory setting, where three powdered and wigged bluebloods (Malcolm McDowell, Jane Carr, and Judy Geeson) announce, in exaggerated British accents, that the survivors are going to play a game called “31”.
 Almost immediately, Zombie’s cornball dialogue takes over: “31 is war,” McDowell’s Father Murder explains, “and war is Hell!”

 The survivors include Venus (Meg Foster), the carny Madame; the scantily clad Charly (Sheri Moon Zombie); a lively Jamaican, Panda (Lawrence Hilton-Jacobs); the tough Levon (Kevin Jackson); and a cocky performer, Roscoe (Jeff Daniel Phillips).
 The bigwigs have given these remaining five survival odds, mostly unfavorable toward the women, and soon our would-be heroes learn they have 12 hours to survive “the most violent deaths imaginable” in a deadly course.
 Once the game starts, gimmicky killers known as “Heads” stalk our carny friends.
 For example, there’s Sick-Head (Pancho Moler), a Spanish-speaking dwarf who dresses as if Adolf Hitler were a clown.